umhau/umhau.github.io/_posts/2017-11-15-simple-wakeup-script.md

     wakeup

-and the computer will wake you up with whatever song you chose.
+and the computer will wake you up after the default time period with whatever song you chose.
 [Here's](https://www.youtube.com/watch?v=McdMwOV0y6c) a good one, by the way.
 You'll see what I mean.

-## usage
+### usage

 First, the super simple method: